POOJASREE-B/WDM_EXP6/README.md

 import nltk
 nltk.download('punkt')
 nltk.download('stopwords')

 from sklearn.feature_extraction.text import TfidfVectorizer from sklearn.metrics.pairwise import cosine_similarity
 from nltk.tokenize import word_tokenize
 from nltk.corpus import stopwords import string

-#Sample documents
+# Sample documents
-documents = [
+documents = {
-    "This is the first document.",
+    "doc1": "This is the first document.",
-    "This document is the second document.",
-    "And this is the third one.",
+    "doc2": "This document is the second document.", "doc3": "And this is the third one.",
-    "Is this the first document?",
+    "doc4": "Is this the first document?",
-]
+}

-#Preprocessing function to tokenize and remove stopwords/punctuation
+# Preprocessing function to tokenize and remove stopwords/punctuation
 def preprocess_text(text):
     tokens = word_tokenize(text.lower())
     tokens = [token for token in tokens if token not in stopwords.words("english") and token not in string.punctuation] return " ".join(tokens)
-    print(tokens)

-#Preprocess documents
+# Preprocess documents
-preprocessed_docs = [preprocess_text(doc) for doc in documents]
+preprocessed_docs = [preprocess_text(doc) for doc in documents.values()]

-#Construct TF-IDF matrix
+# Construct TF-IDF matrix
 tfidf_vectorizer = TfidfVectorizer()
 tfidf_matrix = tfidf_vectorizer.fit_transform(preprocessed_docs)

 # Calculate cosine similarity between query and documents
 def search(query, tfidf_matrix, tfidf_vectorizer):